 Sugar: I used normal white sugar in this recipe.
-However, if you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar alternative with zero glycemic index).
+However, you can also use light brown sugar, maple sugar, or coconut sugar if your prefer (just bear in mind that using brown sugar or coconut sugar will make the macaroons a darker brown in color).
+If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar alternative with zero glycemic index).

 Storing: If not eating immediately, store these coconut macaroons in an airtight container in the fridge for up to 5 days.
 Since the macaroons will get soft and the coconut absorbs moisture overtime, toast them for 5 to 7 minutes in the oven at 350F before eating or serving.

 Freezing: To freeze these, place the fully-cooled macaroons in single layers in freezer-safe containers or ziplock bags and freeze them for up to 2 months.
 Before eating, toast the frozen macaroons in the oven for 10 to 12 minutes at 350F before serving or eating.

 - Cook Time: 15 mins

 - Method: Baking

 I made these today and they turned out really well and much healthier than the condensed milk based macaroons.
 Thankis.

 Felicia Lim says

 Hi Dana!
 YAY so happy to hear that!
 Yes, less sweet compared to the condensed milk version, but equally delicious.
 So glad you enjoyed these dear, and thank you for letting me know how they went! 🙂 would love to see you around the blog again sometime soon.
 Happy Sunday!

 Good Morning Felicia,